carpentries/instructor-development/mentoring-groups/program-outline.md

 Mentors will guide small groups of no more than five mentees toward a particular outcome.
 Outcomes might be anything from teaching a specific lesson (i.e. Version Control with Git) to making a meaningful contribution to one of our lessons.

-## Carpentries Mentoring Group Schedule
-+ Carpentries Mentoring Groups: April 9th - August 13th, 2018
+## Current Cycle Dates: April 9th - August 13th, 2018
-+ Mentor and Mentee Applications Open: March 12th
++ Applications Open: March 12th
-+ Mentoring Groups Info Session: March 15th
++ Info Session: March 15th
-+ Mentor and Mentee Applications: Open until filled
 + Mentees Placed In [Mentoring Group](http://pad.software-carpentry.org/mentoring-groups) beginning March 30th
 + Mentor Onboarding: April 5th
 + CarpentryCon Mentoring Meetup: May 31st
-+ Mentor Power Check-In: June 11th
++ Mentor Power Check-In: Mid-June
 + Mentoring Groups Virtual Showcase: August 13th

-For more information, and to sign up for the info session, see the Mentoring Subcommittee [Etherpad](http://pad.software-carpentry.org/scf-mentoring).
+# Carpentries Mentoring Groups
+Applications for both mentors and mentees **are open**.
 [Mentor applications](https://goo.gl/forms/5fPjKzdEJ1DmdyMY2) are open to instructors who have taught at least two workshops.
 [Mentee applications](https://goo.gl/forms/mRtL2YNZ9YyPNVC72) are open to instructors who have taught less than two workshops.
+Mentees will be added to mentoring groups as applications are received.
+Mentor applications are received ongoing, but mentor onboarding occurs every 3-4 months.
 ____________________________________________________________________________

 ## Carpentries Mentoring Groups Highlights